jobguywork/backend/README.md

 You can add features, fix bugs, write tests and etc, but for the sake of coordination please send an email to jobguyir@gmail.com before starting to code.

+For openning pull requests you have to send PR's to [`develop`](https://github.com/jobguywork/backend/tree/develop) branch.

 ## Reset database